icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [ngx-translate-routes](https://github.com/darioegb/ngx-translate-routes) - This service translates titles and route paths.
 * [ngx-translate-toolkit](https://github.com/robmanganelly/ngx-translate-toolkit) - An Angular library designed to extend `@ngx-translate/core` and streamline the process of managing translations in large projects.
 * [ngx-translate-version](https://github.com/Celtian/ngx-translate-version) - Angular module that provides version to your language files.
-* [ruci](https://github.com/njirolu/ruci) - A robust CLI tool designed to simplify i18n validation in Angular projects using `ngx-translate`, helping developers maintain accurate, high-quality translations across languages.
+* [ruci](https://github.com/njirolu/ruci) - A CLI tool that simplifies i18n validation in Angular projects with `ngx-translate`, ensuring accurate, high-quality translations.
 * [rust-ngx-translate-lint](https://github.com/hafnerpw/rust-ngx-translate-lint) - A Rust port of `ngx-translate-lint` for improved performance.
 * [signal-translate](https://github.com/NGneers/signal-translate) - Translation service that is using signals at its core.
 * [tldraw-web-component](https://github.com/neosh11/tldraw-web-component) - Make [tldraw](https://github.com/tldraw/tldraw) work with frameworks other than React; Made primarily to work with Angular.